jpinn97/frameworks_and_languages_module/server/README.md

 Description

 This is a technical proposal for Freecycle-inc's Server and Client.
 The server is wrote in Golang, and uses the Gin framework to build a RESTful api for the backend implementation of this project.
-The Client frontend uses primarily React, aswell Javascript and Typescript.
+The Client frontend uses primarily React, aswell as Javascript, Typescript and Tailwind CSS.
 It is bundled together with the Vite framework.

 ## Prerequisites